syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 {% endhighlight %}
 {% endtabs %}

-Download the entire source code from GitHub [here]()
+Download the entire source code from GitHub [here]().

-### Load more items manually from up direction
+### Load more items manually from the top

-The `SfListView` allows loading more items when tapping the button loaded in the `HeaderTemplate` when reaching top of the list and shows the busy indicator till the items are added into the collection.
+The `SfListView` allows loading more items when tapping the button loaded in the `HeaderTemplate` when reaching the top of the list and shows the busy indicator until the items are added to the collection.

 {% tabs %}
 {% highlight xaml %}